 - Relaxed confidence – is your presence natural under the circumstances and encouraging a sense of authenticity?

-It is these qualities that will set you apart from someone who is less well able to communicate under stress.
-And undergoing a job interview is definitely stressful for anyone.
+It is these qualities that will set you apart from someone who is less well able to communicate ideas and gain engagement under stress.

 * D Bortz, 2019